About Southampton County

 You can register to vote in Southampton County through the Southampton County Office of the General Registrar at 22350 Main Street, Suite 8, Courtland, or online at elections.virginia.gov.
 Virginia requires voter registration at least 22 days before an election.
 Online registration is available for those with a valid Virginia driver's license or DMV ID card, and same-day updates can be made during the early voting period.
 The registrar's office can also provide information about absentee voting options, which are available to all registered voters without requiring an excuse.

 Property records in Southampton County are maintained by the Circuit Court Clerk's Office at 22350 Main Street, Courtland, phone (757) 653-2200, which holds deeds, mortgages, liens, and plat maps.
 Property tax assessment information is available through the Southampton County Commissioner of the Revenue at (757) 653-9280.
-The county may offer online property searches through its website or a GIS parcel viewer, though comprehensive land record searches may require in-person visits or subscription-based services.
+The county may offer online property searches through its website or a GIS parcel viewer, though land record searches may require in-person visits or subscription-based services.
 Certified copies of recorded documents can be obtained from the Circuit Court Clerk for statutory fees.

-Birth and death certificates for Southampton County are issued by the Virginia Department of Health, Division of Vital Records, 2001 Maywill Street, Richmond, VA 23230, or online at vdh.virginia.gov/vital-records and through VitalChek.com.
+Birth and death certificates for Southampton County are issued by the Virginia Department of Health, Division of Vital Records, 2001 Maywill Street, Richmond, VA 23230, or online at vdh.virginia.gov/vital records and through VitalChek.com.
 Certified copies cost $12 each, with processing taking 4-6 weeks for mail requests or faster for online orders with expedited fees.
 Applicants must provide valid photo identification and prove eligibility to receive the record under Virginia Code § 32.1-250.
 Marriage licenses and divorce records are obtained from the Southampton County Circuit Court Clerk at (757) 653-2200.

 Business licenses in Southampton County are issued by the Commissioner of the Revenue at 22350 Main Street, Courtland, phone (757) 653-9280, where you can inquire about local business license records.
 Fictitious name (DBA) filings are recorded with the Southampton County Circuit Court Clerk at (757) 653-2200.
-For corporations, LLCs, and other formal business entities registered in Virginia, search the free Virginia State Corporation Commission database at scc.virginia.gov/clk/business, which provides comprehensive business registration information including registered agents, formation dates, and entity status.
+For corporations, LLCs, and other formal business entities registered in Virginia, search the free Virginia State Corporation Commission database at scc.virginia.gov/clk/business, which provides business registration information including registered agents, formation dates, and entity status.